Can you mix serums to create a super powerful combination of face-benefitting ingredients? Here’s how to do it right.

 with the brand’s Quesera Ceramide ampoule.

-The latter stimulates collagen production and targets wrinkles for a more youthful complexion, while the former is packed with ceramide, an ingredient that enrobes skin in moisture.
+The former stimulates collagen production and targets wrinkles for a more youthful complexion, while the latter is packed with ceramide, an ingredient that enrobes skin in moisture.
 It also contains rice water to brighten and improve skin texture.

 For oily and acne-prone skin: